-Uttar Pradesh elections: Sixth phase begins, Chief Minister Adityanath casts his vote
+Uttar Pradesh elections: Voter turnout of 8.69% till 9 am in sixth phase

 Polling will take place across 57 constituencies.

 Polling for the sixth phase of the Uttar Pradesh Assembly elections 2022 started at 7 am on Thursday.

+By 9 am, a voter turnout of 8.69% was recorded across the state, according to the data provided by the Election Commission.
+Polling will end at 6 pm.
-Voting will take place in 57 constituencies in the eastern part of the state till 6 pm.

-In this phase, voting will take place in Chief Minister Adityanath’s Gorakhpur constituency.
+Voting is taking place in 57 constituencies in the eastern part of the state including in Chief Minister Adityanath’s Gorakhpur constituency.
 Adityanath cast his vote early on Thursday, and urged people to vote in order to ensure the “unhindered development journey of new Uttar Pradesh”.

 “I hope people will vote in large numbers,” Adityanath said, according to the Hindustan Times.
 “Under PM Modi leadership BJP will make a record and will win large number of seats.
 We will win over 80% seats.
 Vote for development & security, vote for BJP.”